trashbirdecology/luisdva.github.io/_posts/2017-01-11-Top-and-bottom-values-for-groups.md

 Note that in case of ties, the documentation states that _top\_n()_ either takes all rows with a value, or none.

+If you found this helpful or if anything isn't working properly, please get in touch.
+Happy 2017,
+LD.